 Next time when he came, he told everyone to leave the flat as he was not going to reduce the rent from SR 44,000.
 For his surprise, all of us agreed to leave the flats and told him that we will be looking for another flat, as soon as we find another one, we shall leave the building.

-This reaction was unexpected for him.
-He left the building again and came back next day.
-Next day he came back again, the frequency of his visits was telling me that he needs money urgently.
+This reaction was unexpected to him.
+He left the building again and came back the next day.
+The next day he came back again, the frequency of his visits was telling me that he needs money urgently.

 He finally told us that he is going to reduce it to SR 37,000.
 Now many people started asking to pay the rent for only 3 months and not 6 months.
 Some people even were saying that they will pay only for one month.
 He wasn’t too happy.

 I played the role of a mediator here, I told him that if he reduces the rent to SR 36,000, all of us are ready to pay the rent in 2 installments.
 After 10,15 minutes’ hard work, he agreed to reduce the rent to SR 36,000 from SR 42,000.
 I am sharing my experience so that others can also negotiate well.